opral/monorepo/guides/use-paraglide-with-nextjs-pages-router/use-paraglide-with-nextjs-pages-router.md

 You should now see the message "Hello World!" on your homepage!

-> Note: If you are using Visual Studio Code, you should install the accompanying [IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
+> Note: If you are using Visual Studio Code, you should install the accompanying VS Code extension [Sherlock](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
 It will give you inline message previews & allow you to edit them right from your code.

 ## Adding more languages